Creating Accessible Tables

 The screen reader will hear (or feel via Braille): "Basement UP!
 Toilets Flush Must"

 Why does this difference exist between the visual order and the screen reader order?
 To answer this question, we have to look at the table structure.
-Here is the same table with the border added back in.
-Numbers have also been added to each cell to indicate the order in which the screen reader will read them:
+Here is the same table with borders visible and numbers added to each cell to indicate the order in which the screen reader will read them:

 1 - Basement 2 3 4 - UP!